kw091018/pystun/README.rst

 ======
 A Python STUN client for getting NAT type and external IP

+This is a fork of jtriley's pystun repo.

 This is a fork of pystun originally created by gaohawk (http://code.google.com/p/pystun/)

 PyStun follows RFC 3489: http://www.ietf.org/rfc/rfc3489.txt